Mental As Anything

 Their top ten Australian singles are "If You Leave Me, Can I Come Too?" and "Too Many Times" (both from 1981), "Live It Up" (1985) and "Rock and Roll Music" (1988).
 Internationally, "Too Many Times" made the Canadian top 40 in 1982, and "Live It Up" peaked at No. 3 in the UK, No. 4 in Norway, and No. 6 in Germany, after it featured in the 1986 Australian film Crocodile Dundee.

-All of the early members are visual artists and have had combined studio displays, some have had solo studio displays with Mombassa's artwork also used as designs by the Mambo clothing company.
-The majority of the group's record covers, posters and video clips have been designed and created by the band members or their art school contemporaries.
+All of the early members are visual artists and had combined studio displays, some had solo studio displays, with Mombassa's artwork also used as designs by the Mambo clothing company.
+The majority of the group's record covers, posters and video clips were designed and created by the band members or their art school contemporaries.
 On 27 August 2009, Mental As Anything was inducted into the Australian Recording Industry Association (ARIA) Hall of Fame alongside Kev Carmody, The Dingoes, Little Pattie and John Paul Young.
 Most of the original group members left during the 2000s, and Andrew "Greedy" Smith—the only original band member still touring with Mental As Anything—died on 2 December 2019, aged 63, after a heart attack.
-Mental As Anything has not been active since that time, nor have they announced any future plans.
+This effectively ended the band, and Mental As Anything has not been active as a recording or performing unit since Smith's death.
+However, various surviving group members from the classic 1977-2000 era have participated in interviews for a book-length study of the group and an upcoming film documentary.